vuejs/jp.vuejs.org/src/v2/cookbook/editable-svg-icons.md

 <img src="https://s3-us-west-2.amazonaws.com/s.cdpn.io/28963/Screen%20Shot%202018-01-01%20at%204.51.40%20PM.png" width="450" />

 ## Animatable Icons
+## アニメーション可能なアイコン

+Keeping icons in components comes in very handy when you'd like to animate them, especially on an interaction.
+Inline SVGs have the highest support for interaction of any method.
+Here's a very basic example of an icon that's animated on click:
 Keeping icons in components comes in very handy when you'd like to animate them, especially on an interaction.
 Inline SVGs have the highest support for interaction of any method.
 Here's a very basic example of an icon that's animated on click:

 ```html